jlengstorf/lengstorf.com/content/blog/2015-11-06_time-is-not-a-resource.md

 >
 > As I draw closer, the mermaid bristles and booms, "HEY.
 BACK THE FUCK UP.
 I'M PROTECTING THIS TIME."

 This was a *Holy Shit, Obviously* moment for me.
-Marisa — and I, and probably everyone else ever — was looking at time all wrong.
+Marisa (and I, and probably everyone else ever) was looking at time all wrong.

 ## A Shift in the Realities of Time

-So, let's get deep(ly unscientific) for a minute and talk about time, as it exists in our current realities.
+Let's get deep(ly unscientific) for a minute and talk about time, as it exists in our current realities.

 Time flows through a mysterious hole in the universe, originating from a much-debated wellspring just beyond our comprehension.
 Time rains down upon us from the fourth dimension or whatever, and we're all given the opportunity to use a finite amount of it.